bcgov/von/docs/_getting_started/get-started.md

 Such registries are potential operators of an instance of a central component of VON - TheOrgBook, and issuers of foundational Verifiable Credentials about entities.
 If you are involved in such a Registry, learn [about VON](/getting_started/von-overview) and about [TheOrgBook](/getting_started/theorgnook), and see if you should consider joining VON.

-# Permits and Licenser Issuers
+# Permits and Licenses Issuers

 If you issue permits and licenses to public entities that are authorized by a registry (see section above) that runs an instance of TheOrgBook - you are in luck!
 Chances are, one of the first things you need to do is find out exactly what entity is asking for the permit/licence.
 If so, you can use TheOrgBook instance as the source of that information - search, find and verify a proof from TheOrgBook about that entity.
 That means that you will be building your record about that entity using Verifiable data.
 Once your process completes and a permit/license is to be issued, an instance of VON IVy can be used as a "print driver" for a Verifiable Credential issued to TheOrgBook about the entity.